 A new book entitled A Comprehensive Guide to the Asia-Pacific Legal Markets has just been published.
 Authored by this writer and published by London-based Ark Group, the book begins with an introduction analyzing whether projections for dramatic growth in the region are realistic.
-Some of the most prominent observers of the market are called upon to render an opinion.
-The results may surprise you.
+Some of the most prominent observers of the market, including legal news in Asia are demanding to render an opinion.
+However, the results may surprise you.

 What defines the Asia-Pacific legal market?

-As this book aims to serve as a comprehensive guide to the Asia-Pacific legal markets, the term Asia-Pacific legal market — an expression frequently used — is analyzed in-depth.
+This book aims to serve as a comprehensive guide to the Asia-Pacific legal markets.
+Moreover, the term Asia-Pacific legal market — an expression frequently in use — has an in-depth analysis.
 What actually does it mean?
 And what countries or regions comprise the market?
 This book seeks to provide answers to these questions as well.

-Asia-Pacific regional integration has been brought about by many years of national and regional collaborative initiatives and strengthened by increasing cross-border trade, financial integration, improvement in mechanisms of human interaction, shifts in technology and transfer of skills.
-Australia has been an integral part of this integration – and an in-depth anaylsis, including commentary from prominent legal services sector executives, will help capture for readers what Australia’s role is in Asia and the Asia-Pacific legal market.
+However, Australia has been an integral part of this integration.
+And an in-depth analysis, including commentary from prominent legal services sector executives and legal news in Asia, will help capture for readers what Australia’s role is in Asia and the Asia-Pacific legal market.

 Emerging trends impacting legal services in the region